 The current government plan is for the COVID vaccinations to be delivered at scale at central sites.
 We have been ordered by NHSE to deliver the vaccine in a group of 6 GP Practices that make up Winchester Rural North and East Primary Care Network.
 Therefore the COVID vaccine will be delivered from the Holiday Inn, Winchester, SO21 1HZ.

-We are now inviting patients who are aged 55 and over for their COVID vaccinations.
-If you have a mobile number you will receive an invitation to book online.
+All patients aged 18 years and older are now being invited to have their COVID vaccination at the Holiday Inn, Winchester.
+You will receive a text message asking you to book your appointment online.
+If you are unable to book online or do not have a mobile telephone please telephone the surgery in the afternoons after 2.30pm to book your vaccination.
 If you have already booked at another centre please decline the invitation sent by the surgery – this helps to keep our records up to date and stops us sending you reminders.

 We will update you as soon as we know more.

 Symptoms of COVID - What to do?

 If you have symptoms of FEVER or COUGH or a loss of, or change in, your normal sense of taste or smell it is possible that you have Coronavirus.